-- B. Approval Process and Permits for Buildings and Uses - (1) Uses and Structures Allowed by Right and Permitted Waivers, Deviations, and Encroachments: All applications shall be submitted to the Development Department for a three-step zoning review.
+- B. Approval Process and Permits for Buildings and Uses - (1) Uses and Structures Allowed by Right and Permitted Waivers, Deviations, and Encroachments:

+All applications shall be submitted to the Development Department for a three-step zoning review.
 The first step is Concept Review, the second step is Schematic Review, and the third step is Design Development Review.
 Submission requirements for approvals shall be determined by the Development Department, who shall issue forms and detailed instructions for submission of applications.
 Projects smaller than 7,000 SF of building area may combine Concept, Schematic, and Design Development Review in a single submission.
-The Development Department may also, at its discretion, elect to combine review submissions for any project. - a.
+The Development Department may also, at its discretion, elect to combine review submissions for any project.

+- a.
 Concept Review establishes conceptual conformance with the requirements of this Article.
 The Development Department may provide recommendations to the applicant on how to refine the concept in the concept review stage to ensure that it complies with this Article.
 The Building Inspector shall determine as part of Concept Review, whether a proposed use or structure is allowed by right, is prohibited, or may be allowed by special permit.
 If the application requires a special permit, the Development Department shall conduct an initial concept review and then refer the application to the Planning Board for action pursuant to § 60-430.
-In such a case, the Development Department shall ask the applicant to provide design information in sufficient detail for the Planning Board to make an informed decision on the special permit. - b.
+In such a case, the Development Department shall require the applicant to provide design information in sufficient detail for the Planning Board to make an informed decision on the special permit. - b.
 Schematic Review confirms compliance of the design details with this Article and verifies that previous recommendations made by the Development Department have been incorporated.
 The Development Department may provide recommendations to the applicant on how to refine the concept in the Schematic Review stage to ensure that it complies with this Article.
 If the applicant seeks any permitted deviations, encroachments, or waivers, they shall be specifically requested in the Schematic Review application.
 If determined by the Development Department to be consistent with this article, the building inspector shall approve, at the building permit stage, a proposed dimensional deviation, encroachment, or waiver.
-If the applicant seeks a dimensional deviation other that those already specified in this Article, the request shall be submitted to the Planning Board which shall approve or deny the deviation within 30 days of receiving the request for a deviation.
-No such dimensional deviations shall exceed 10% of the stated requirement.
-The applicant shall have the right to explain the need and rationale for the deviation at a Planning Board meeting, but no public hearing shall be required.
-In reviewing such a request, the Planning Board shall be limited to consideration of the requested deviation.
-The Planning Board's determination shall be consistent with the Intent and Purpose of this Article and the Comprehensive Plan.

 Approvals required under Chapter 108, Steep Slope Protection, and Chapter 137, Wetlands, shall occur during Schematic Review unless the Development Department determines that such approvals should occur at a different point in the approval process.

-After the completion of Schematic Review, the applicant may request and the Development Department shall issue a Preliminary Zoning Approval letter certifying that the application has received both Concept and Schematic Approval.
+After the completion of Schematic Review, the applicant may request and the Development Department shall issue an Approval letter, noting any changes or conditions that may be required, certifying that the application has received both Concept and Schematic Approval.